Finiteness of nonzero degree maps between three-manifolds: Domination of bounded degree

-\begin{proof} One may first reduce the statement of Corollary \ref{main-d-dominate} to the case when the target is irreducible, because any orientable closed $3$-manifold $1$-dominates any of its connected-sum components in the Kneser-Milnor decomposition, and because the number of connect-sum components in the target is bounded in terms of the Kneser-Haken number of the source.
-Moreover, Theorem \ref{main-dominate} reduces the statement to the case of geometric targets, and Theorems \ref{ThmBRW}, \ref{ThmBBW} reduce the statement to the case when the targets support one of the geometries $\Sph$, $\Nil$ or $\Sft$.
-These are precisely closed orientable Seifert-fibered $3$-manifolds with nontrivial Euler classes.
-To further reduce to the case when the base-orbifold is orientable, we apply the same argument as that of Lemma \ref{reductionLooplessGraph}, getting rid of essentially embedded Klein-bottles.\end{proof}
+\begin{proof} We can reduce the statement of Corollary \ref{main-d-dominate} to the case when the target is irreducible, because any orientable closed $3$--manifold $1$--dominates any of its connected-sum factors in the Kneser--Milnor decomposition, and because the number of connect-sum factors in the target is bounded in terms of the Kneser--Haken number of the source (Lemma \ref{LemmaBRW}).
+By Theorems \ref{main-dominate}, \ref{ThmBRW} and \ref{ThmBBW}, it remains to prove the statement assuming that the target supports one of the geometries $\Sph$, $\Nil$ or $\Sft$.
+Such targets are precisely closed orientable Seifert fibered $3$--manifolds with nonvanishing Euler classes.
+To further reduce to the case when the base $2$--orbifold is orientable, we pass to a $2$--fold covering space, getting rid of essentially embedded Klein bottles, following a similar argument as used in Lemma \ref{reductionLooplessGraph}.\end{proof}